 There is a way to stop a bailiff visiting your home to collect a debt.
 Paying the money that's owed will stop the process.
 You may need to seek advice about how to pay off a debt.

 Contact the person or company you owe money to without delay.
 They may be able to help you find a solution to paying off the debt before the bailiffs arrive.
+Read more about county court judgments for debt if you are unable to pay.

 In most cases, the law does not force you to open your door to a bailiff or to let them come inside your property.
 As a rule, high court bailiffs powers do not allow them to enter a home: